AT&T announces John Stankey will become CEO on July 1

 “After an extensive evaluation, it was clear that John Stankey was the right person to lead AT&T into the future,” Stephenson said.

-Reporting by Sheila Dang; Editing by Chizu Nomiyama and Jonathan Oatis
+Reporting by Sheila Dang; additional reporting by Helen Coster and Svea Herbst-Bayliss; Editing by Kenneth Li, Chizu Nomiyama and Jonathan Oatis